andywar65/pymba/README.md

 Link standard block allows you to link different pages on a click.
 The `Tree` attribute lets you select among parent, previous, next and first child page.
 If target has an equirectangular image (see backend paragraph) it will appear in the link.

+### BIM standard blocks

+BIM standard blocks are recognized as real life building elements.
+By now we have only `Wall` and `Slab` BIM elements.
+They behave pretty much as a box, but attributes are different: we can set a `Type` for each wall/slab and a `Finishing` for each side.

+Wall and Slab types are defined in the backend as `PYMba Pertition Pages`, and must be children of the `Pymba Page` they are related to.
+Creating a new partition type requires `Title`, `Intro`, `Image` (is it a `pattern`?) and `Color`.
+You can then add as many wall `Layers` to the Partition Type as you want.
+Layers require a `Material`, a `Thickness` (in centimeters) and a `Weight` in kilograms per cubic meter.
+First layer is innermost for Walls and uppermost for Slabs.
+The app controls if wall/slab dimensions in CAD are consistent with Partition Type features, i.e. wall/slab thickness.
+If inconsistency arises, wall/slab is rendered in flat red.
+You can leave a layer with zero thickness to assign the same Partition Type to blocks with different depth.

+Finishings are defined in the backend as `PYMba Finishing Pages`, and must be children of the `Pymba Page` they are related to.
+Creating a new finishing requires `Title`, `Intro`, `Image` (is it a `pattern`?) and `Color` for `General`, `Tiling` and `Skirting` appearance.
+Tiling and Skirting require also `height`, intended as their upper bound with respect to the floor.
+Slabs don't use settings for tiling and skirting.

+BIM element data is stored in a `CSV` file downloadable from the frontend.
+Data includes wall/slab weight and finishing surfaces.

 ### Wagtail backend

 Create a page of the `Pymba Page` kind.
 You will have to enter a Title and an Intro for the page, and an Equirectangular Image for the background (if none, a default one will be picked).
 Equirectangular images are like those planispheres where Greenland is bigger than Africa.
 In the Visual Settings panel you will have to check if you want your shadows on, if you want your camera to be able to fly and if 3D faces must be double sided.